Die Lubricants Tailored to Increase Casting Productivity

 To learn more about how your operation can benefit from our extensive die casting knowledge, advanced products and exceptional customer support, contact us now or explore the expanded content below.

-The function of a die lubricant† is to facilitate production of high quality castings productively while minimizing the environmental impact in the work place and in the effluent stream.
-From a lubrication perspective, anything that prevents the easy release of the casting from the die is a problem.
-Through our long associations within the Die Cast industry, including our work as far back as the late ‘60s when we were recognized for our leadership by the Die Casting Research Foundation, and our years of shop floor experience working shoulder-to-shoulder with our customers, we have an extensive knowledge of the problems you face in your die cast operations.
-Problems such as:
+The primary function of a die lubricant is to facilitate the efficient production of high quality castings.
+From a lubrication perspective, anything that prevents the easy release of the casting from the die, or negatively affects the quality of the casting, is a problem.
+Through our long associations within the Die Cast industry, including our work as far back as the late ‘60s when we were recognized for our leadership by the Die Casting Research Foundation, and our years of shop floor experience, we have developed an extensive knowledge of, and solutions for, the problems you face in your die cast operations.

 - In-Cavity Buildup/Carbon

 Problems such as these can lead to significant inefficiencies in your operation and cost you a lot of money in rework, scrap and wasted resources.
 Chem-Trend has the knowledge and experience to provide your operation with solutions tailored to overcome these problems.
 Call us today to discuss how we can help you, send in a contact form or read the additional content below where we expand on the specifics of each of the above-mentioned die casting challenges.

 Die Lubricants that Support the Sustainability of Die Casting

 Minimizing the environmental impact in the work place and in the effluent stream has been of major importance to die casters around the world.
 It is now becoming of greater importance to both the direct and end customers of die caster’s products as well.